Significantly Reduce Plastic Use

-- The best solution: A federal law banning the manufacture, sale or use of any plastic bag of any type.
+- The best solution: Stop using any plastic bag of any type.
 The complete elimination of this source of pollution.
 Many countries are already taking this step.
 (13)

 - We did without them before, and we can do without them again.
 There are alternatives for every need.